xxsc0529/genai-toolbox/docs/en/how-to/deploy_docker.md

 {{< notice tip >}}

-You can use this setup quickly set up Toolbox + Postgres to follow along in our [Quickstart](../getting-started/local_quickstart.md)
+You can use this setup to quickly set up Toolbox + Postgres to follow along in our [Quickstart](../getting-started/local_quickstart.md)

 {{< /notice >}}